 In the second phase, the parameter pair obtained in the previous phase served as the initial input for a quasi-Newton method, enabling an accurate estimation of the parameter values that maximize the log-likelihood function.

 To evaluate how well the MLE parameters and model fitting align with each dataset, as well as with the data as a whole, McManus stated the use of a test statistic that may be treated as χ2 statistic.
 This statistic is calculated by measuring the difference between the level of support indicated by the model and the theoretical level of support expected from a 'perfect fit' of the model to the data, scaled by a factor of 2.
 This description led us to believe he used the Wilks' likelihood ratio test.
-In this test, a
+In this test, a model is deemed a good fit to the data if the resulting p-value exceeds 0.05.

 Statistical analysis